FStarLang/FStar/INSTALL.md

      (see below).

 1. Install OPAM (version 1.2.x).
-   - Installation instructions available at various places (e.g., https://github.com/realworldocaml/book/wiki/Installation-Instructions#getting-opam
+   - Installation instructions are available at various places (e.g., https://github.com/realworldocaml/book/wiki/Installation-Instructions#getting-opam or http://opam.ocaml.org/doc/Install.html).
-     or http://opam.ocaml.org/doc/Install.html).
      You need to initialize it by running `opam init` and update the `PATH`